austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 <img src="/assets/images/study-challenges.jpg">

-And with +19M college students in the United States, we thought <em>how might we make their lives a little easier</em>?
+And with +19M college students in the United States, we thought <em>how might we help them improve time management and stay focused</em>?

 <blockquote>